usdaud/algotradinglib.github.io/en/pedia/s/swing_high_and_low.md

-# Swing High and Low in Algorithmic Trading
+# Swing High and Low

 Swing high and low are critical concepts in [technical analysis](../t/technical_analysis.md) and [algorithmic trading](../a/algorithmic_trading.md).
 They are used to identify potential turning points in the market and to pinpoint entry and exit points for trades.